-Whilst we can’t say that all the pubs and bars in Windsor are by ‘Royal Appointment’ or fit for a king (or Queen!), this picturesque Thameside town in Berkshire boasts many fine drinking establishments, enjoyed by tourists and locals alike.
+Whilst we can’t say that all the Windsor pubs and bars are by ‘Royal Appointment’ or fit for a king, Windsor is a picturesque Thameside town in Berkshire that boasts many fine drinking establishments and pleasing pubs enjoyed by tourists and locals alike.

 1. The Horse and Groom

 At the top of our Windsor pub list is The Horse and Groom, primarily due to its prime position right outside the castle.